chandanmal00/VisaAppointmentNotifier/README.md

 # VisaAppointmentNotifier
 2021 is a horror story for getting US visa appointments, there are telegram groups where kind folks collabarate and share if slots are available.
 The application simply polls the group and update personal groups/send messages instead of checking the big group and the sea of messages there.
 This application is just a helper/aid to reduce the noise in the Telegram Group for appointments

+Discliamer: There is no guarantee that this is a sure shot way, it is just a means to the final destination.

 ##Why:

 It was a pain to check the embassy website everytime, Lucliky there is a wonderful group where everyone shares the status of appointment availability.